rustwasm/book/src/game-of-life/implementing.md

    handles to JavaScript `Object`s or boxed Rust structures.

-3. **Minimizing the number of times JavaScript calls an exported WebAssembly function, or WebAssembly calls an imported JavaScript function.** Calling across the JavaScript↔WebAssembly boundary is pretty fast, but not quite as fast as calling JavaScript→JavaScript or WebAssembly→WebAssembly.
+3. **Minimizing the number of times JavaScript calls an exported WebAssembly function, or WebAssembly calls an imported JavaScript function.** These boundary-crossing calls are analogous to syscalls in native development.
+   Calling across the JavaScript↔WebAssembly boundary is pretty fast, but not quite as fast as calling JavaScript→JavaScript or WebAssembly→WebAssembly.
 In the case of homogeneous calls, engines can often perform optimizations like inlining.
 With heterogeneous calls, those optimizations are much harder to perform.
 We don't want to design the interface such that each iteration of our hottest loop is an out-of-line function call.